bokkypoobah/BokkyPooBahsEtherRefundablePrize/README.md

 ### BERP Reward Distribution

-BERP rewards will be distributed to the list below in equal proportions when the WhitehatWithdraw contract expires (expected April 15 2017):
+13,540 BERPs will be distributed to the reward accounts in the list below in equal proportions when the WhitehatWithdraw contract expires (expected April 15 2017):

 \#  | Reward Account | Withdrawal Tx | Source
 --- | -------------- | ------------- | ------